Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Connection with Machine Learning Model**: The supervised classificaiton regression machine learning model will update the flight_delayed_prediction target field in the aforementioned table(s) to determine whether or not a flight is predicted to be delayed or cancelled.

 **Database Features**:
-* Database stores static data for use during the project;
+* Database stores static data for use during the project as specificed in the allmonths_fight_data.csv data file;
-* Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model);
+* Database interfaces with the project in some format;
+  * For proof-of-concept purposes, we created a PostgreSQL database that is hosted on AWS which interfaces with pgAdmin locally:
+  * For our deployed application, we will be using a MySQL database that is hosted on Heroku and uses Sequelize as the Object Relational Mapper to perform CRUD operations on the database.
-* Includes at least two tables (or collections, if using MongoDB);
+* Includes at least two tables;
+  * The database includes the ten tables specified in the schemas above.
 * Includes at least one join using the database language (not including any joins in Pandas)
+  * We are joining the flight data with its related tables using the following join statements:
+    * [Coming Soon]
-* Includes at least one connection string (using SQLAlchemy or PyMongo)
+* Includes at least one connection string (using SQLAlchemy or PyMongo):
+  * Our connection string is: ``` ```

 _____